agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 app.ts

-Here we just define AgileTs with the Framework we are using.
+Here we just define AgileTs with the Framework we are using right now.

 ```ts title="app.ts"
 import {Agile} from "@agile-ts/core";